You can turn a photo into a sketch or line drawing directly in PowerPoint (without having to sketch it yourself) using the Artistic Effects options.

 These artistic effects show you the formatting power available to you in PowerPoint, allowing you to take ordinary color photos and turn them into a variety of different sketch.

 You can use these effects to create interesting visuals and slide backgrounds for your presentations to help set you apart from your peers.

-If you enjoyed this tutorial and want to learn more about our PowerPoint training courses and free tutorials, visit us here for more details.
+If you enjoyed this tutorial and want to learn more about our PowerPoint training courses and free tutorials, visit us here.